Note To Readers:

 The latest addition to this never-ending theatre, especially in dating app culture, is the cult of the tight hole.

-Apparently, “tight holes” are seen as the almost inspirational sign that someone is not “too popular”, “too active,” or “has not had too much sex” (scratch that, has not bottomed too much, if at all).
-It’s supposed to signal purity, restraint, and a lower sexual history—a status symbol meant to boost desirability or superiority.
-Because, as you may already know, in this gay fantasy world, most men were “born yesterday”—reserved, innocent, and only ever trying anything for the first time!
+Apparently, some gay men view “tight holes” as the inspirational sign that someone is not “too popular,” “too active,” or “has not had too much sex”.
+Scratch that, has not bottomed too much, if at all.
+In the echo of this delusional logic, “tight holes” signal purity, restraint, and a lower sexual history.
+A status symbol that boosts desirability or superiority.
+You may already know this, but welcome again to this gay fantasy world where most men act like they were ‘born yesterday’—reserved, innocent, and only ever trying anything for the first time.

-Checking and feeling a person’s anus also does not provide any conclusive insight into their bottoming history, either, as research confirms that a physical exam has virtually no accuracy in detecting receptive anal intercourse (Kim et al., 2024)2.
+Checking and feeling a person’s anus also does not provide any conclusive insight into their bottoming history, either, as research confirms that a physical exam has virtually no accuracy in detecting receptive anal intercourse (Nyitray et al., 2024)[3].

 Even gay men with naturally tight holes often put in some effort to get themselves relaxed before penetrative sex.
 Any sensible man would prioritise their comfort and pleasure over the need to clench their hole to pass some imaginary tightness test.